-- Outcome 1: Candidate has met all of the requirements for the award of the IBMS Clinical Scientist Certificate of Attainment (Experiential Route) - Outcome 2: Candidate has failed to meet the requirements for the award of the IBMS Clinical Scientist Certificate of Attainment (Experiential Route) - 11.8.
-In the event of the assessors being unable to reach a consensus opinion on the assessment outcome it is referred back to the IBMS Education and Professional Standards Committee for the appointment of an independent assessor.
-This individual would be required to review all submitted material and assessor reports and to discuss the issues with the two professional assessors to enable a final recommendation to be reached. - 11.9.
-Following consideration of all reports from Stage One and Stage Two by the IBMS Education and Professional Standards Committee candidates will be notified in writing of the outcome of their assessment and invited to complete a feedback form to enhance process monitoring.
-If all of the necessary outcomes of the programme have been met the letter to the candidate will include the award of an IBMS Clinical Scientist Certificate of Attainment (Experiential Route) and confirmation that their name has been forwarded to the HCPC and they are eligible to apply for admittance to the register as a clinical scientist. - 11.10.
-If the necessary outcomes of the programme have not been met the candidate will be advised in the letter whether a period of education/training is required in order to meet a shortfall against the standards. - 11.11.
-Candidates who are unsuccessful after Stage Two will be allowed one opportunity to resit the viva voce.
-This will incur a charge of £150. - 11.12.
-Unsuccessful candidates will have the opportunity to appeal on procedural matters related to the assessment process.
+- Outcome 1: Candidate has met all of the requirements for the award of the IBMS Clinical Scientist Certificate of Attainment (Experiential Route); - Outcome 2: Candidate has failed to meet the requirements for the award of the IBMS Clinical Scientist Certificate of Attainment (Experiential Route). - 11.8 In the event of the assessors being unable to reach a consensus opinion on the assessment outcome it is referred back to the IBMS Education and Professional Standards Committee for the appointment of an independent assessor.
+This individual would be required to review all submitted candidate material and assessor reports and to discuss the issues with each of the two professional assessors to enable a final recommendation to be reached. - 11.9 Following consideration of all reports from Stage One and Stage Two by the IBMS Education and Professional Standards Committee candidates will be notified in writing of the outcome of their assessment and invited to complete a feedback form to enhance process monitoring.
+If all of the necessary outcomes of the programme have been met the letter to the candidate will include the award of an IBMS Clinical Scientist Certificate of Attainment (Experiential Route) and confirmation that their name has been forwarded to the HCPC and they are eligible to apply for admittance to the register as a clinical scientist.

+- 11.10 If the necessary outcomes of the programme have not been met the candidate will be advised in the letter whether a period of education/training is required in order to meet a shortfall against the standards. - 11.11 Candidates who are unsuccessful after Stage Two will be allowed one opportunity to resit the viva voce.
+This will incur a charge of £150. - 11.12 Unsuccessful candidates will have the opportunity to appeal on procedural matters related to the assessment process.
 Appeals must be made within 28 days of the applicant being notified of their assessment outcome.
 Appeals must be made in writing to the IBMS Executive Head of Education and clearly state the reasons for the appeal with supporting evidence where appropriate.
 Appeals will be considered by an appeals panel of the external examiner and two HCPC registered members of the IBMS Council who are not associated with any aspect of the application.

-11.13.
-Flowchart to summarise application and assessment process.
+11.13 Flowchart to summarise application and assessment process.

-Institute of Biomedical Science, 12 Coldbath Square, London, EC1R 5HL Tel: 020 7713 0214 E-mail: equivalence@ibms.org Website: www.ibms.org IBMS Clinical Scientist Certificate of Attainment (Experiential Route) Programme Handbook Page 57 of 63 Version 4.1 (07/24)
+Tel 020 7713 0214 Fax: 020 7837 9658 E-mail registration@ibms.org Website: www.ibms.org IBMS Certificate of Attainment for Clinical Scientist registration (experimental route)